webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 # IANA Considerations {#iana}

+This document registers a new authentication scheme, a registry for parameters of that scheme, and media type for push options.

+## Vapid Authentication Scheme Registration

 This document registers the "vapid" authentication scheme in the "Hypertext Transfer Protocol (HTTP) Authentication Scheme Registry" established in
 {{!RFC7235}}.